sharetribe/flex-docs/src/docs/concepts-transactions/privileged-transitions/index.md

 to a trusted one, the client secret needs to be from the same application as the client ID that was used to obtain the access token.

 Remember to never expose the client secret publicly.
-This enables full control over requests that invoke privileged transitions.
+Doing so would enable full control over requests that invoke privileged transitions.

 ## How to use a privileged transition